MILAN CBA SUMMER SCHOOL

 MEALS

-CSIL will offer a networking cocktail on 19 September 2023, which will take place on a rooftop in the centre of Milan.
+CSIL will offer a networking cocktail which will take place on a rooftop in the centre of Milan.
 Information will be provided to selected applicants in due course.
 Applicants are kindly invited to indicate any dietary preference (e.g. vegetarian, gluten-free, etc.) while submitting the application form.

 TRAVEL & ACCOMMODATION